UnionInternationalCheminsdeFer/OSDM/organization.md

   than seven items.
 The working group takes special care not to break existing implementations, thus **securing investments** made by all the parties.

-- The **PES** endorse the functional & technical specifications prepared by the OSDM Technical WG, preparing the agenda of the OSDM executive committee.
+- The **PES** endorses the functional & technical specifications prepared by the OSDM Technical WG, preparing the agenda of the OSDM executive committee.
 Similarly, **ETT** endorses the improvements prepared.